-Free Competition Environmental Cer tifications and Permits Noise Pollution Due to Substation Equipment Risk description The electric transmission industry is subject to strict regulation to prevent excessive prices, excessive profits, and vertical integration.
-Adjacent businesses such as energy storage and the acquisition of assets from other market participants, as well as the realization of projects with Risk description The development of our projects requires environmental and sectoral permits.
-There may be different criteria for granting permits between regions.
-There has been an increase in environmental requirements.
-Risk description Our transmission lines emit constant noise due to the current flowing through them, which could affect those living near these lines.
-In our substations, some equipment generates noise that may impact neighboring communities.
-While some of this equipment is our property, partners, could face scrutiny from anti-trust authorities such as the National Economic Prosecutor's Office. could face scrutiny from t authorities such as the Potential impact of risk on Permits may cause delays in project development.
-Cost overrups can be others belong to third parties.
-The noise from lines and substations could cause neighboring communities to oppose projects, leading to npact of risk on trategy and financial growth.
-Finally, our financial planning for projection of the businesses in which we can participate may be limited by existing regulations; our strategy is not affected because it has been defined around growth.
-Finally, our financial planning for projections or how risk is managed financial for projection of the businesses in which we can funding for projection funding for funding for fundi permits can cause mismatches in funding for project development.
-Potential impact of risk on activities, strategy and financial modifications in the original routes and increasing company costs.
-Additionally, Potential impact of risk on activities, strategy and financial planning Detailed plans are made for obtaining permits, advancing their management, and considering planning there is a risk of reputational damage, long-term deterioration of relationships with these communities, or sanctions from authorities. , term due to the periodicity of the Rate Study, which determines the income we receive from our regulated assets. potential additional costs.
-Many of our transmission lines are located away from urban or populated areas.
-However, in densely At Transelec, we are subject to exhaustive reviews by the authorities, which verify compliance with free industrial competition due to its large Resilience actions or how risk is managed inhabited areas, we can underground some lines using tunnels.
-We have incorporated technology that reduces noise in our facilities.
-We conduct periodic inspections.
-Resilience actions or how risk is managed size in relation to other companies in the industry.
+Free Competition Risk description The electric transmission industry is subject to strict regulation to prevent excessive prices, excessive profits, and vertical integration.
+Adjacent businesses such as energy storage and the acquisition of assets from other market participants, as well as the realization of projects with partners, could face scrutiny from anti-trust authorities such as the National Economic Prosecutor's Office.
+Potential impact of risk on activities, strategy and financial planning The businesses in which we can participate may be limited by ex regulations; our strategy is not a because it has been defined arou growth.
+Finally, our financial plan could be subject to changes in the term due to the periodicity of the Study, which determines the incorreceive from our regulated asset Resilience actions or how risk is managed At Transelec, we are subject to exhaustive reviews by the authorities, which verify compliance with free industrial competition due to its large size in relation to other companies in the industry.
 Bids for the construction and operation of new regulated transmission projects are highly competitive, with the participation of international companies.